-We liked how this Telecaster delivers an authentic vintage feel and tone by providing a Yosemite Tele single coil twang that sounded great through our Fender Twin Reverb.
+We liked how this Telecaster delivers an authentic vintage feel and tone by providing a Yosemite Tele single-coil twang that sounded great through our Fender Twin Reverb.
 Here we got an unmistakable clean Tele tone, perfect for country and blues.

-With a bit of overdrive added via our Tube Screamer, we got a penetrating single coil tone that was great for a variety of styles, especially blues, country and rock.
+With a bit of overdrive added via our Tube Screamer, we got a penetrating single-coil tone that was great for a variety of styles, especially blues, country and rock.

 Moving on to the neck pickup, this Fender Tele is outfitted with an American Performer DoubleTap Humbucker.
 On clean, we got a warm and fat tone that was perfect for chord comping in many styles.
-With the tone knob at low settings, this neck pickup gave us a tone that reminded us a bit of jazz master Bill Frissell.
+With the tone knob at low settings, this neck pickup gave us a tone that reminded us a bit of jazz master Bill Frisell.

-Once we added distortion and rolled the tone way up, this DoubleTap neck humbucker gave us an aggressive tone that was great for power chords.
+Once we added distortion and rolled the tone way up, the DoubleTap neck humbucker gave us an aggressive tone that was great for power chords.
 This humbucker features Alnico V magnets for a stronger output that came through our Twin Reverb amp.

 We also liked the addition of a Greasebucket tone control, which allowed us to roll off some highs without adding bass or altering our volume.

 Regarding playability, we loved the feel of the maple modern “C” neck, especially as it came with a 9.5″ radius maple fingerboard that was comfortable with an authentic Tele feel.
-In short, a fantastic guitar for folks that value the bitey yet modern tone and feel of a Tele.
+In short, a fantastic guitar for folks who value the bitey yet modern tone and feel of a Tele.

 Tele feel and vibe with aggressive tone.